Trump Team Mulls Giving North Korea ‘Bloody Nose,’ Betting Kim Won’t Retaliate

 This “bloody nose” strategy would entail responding to some provocation by North Korea with a limited strike to demonstrate the potential price of dictator Kim Jong-un’s continued misbehavior.
 Financial Times describes what that might look like:

 Dennis Wilder, a former top CIA analyst, says there are many options that could be interpreted as a kick in the shin or a bloody nose.
-They include striking a military facility such as an air base or naval facility not associated with the ICBM programme, destroying one of Mr Kim’s homes, hitting a key part of the missile programme or targeting a missile during a test launch.
+They include striking a military facility such as an air base or naval facility not associated with the ICBM programme, destroying one of Mr. Kim’s homes, hitting a key part of the missile programme or targeting a missile during a test launch.

-“Presumably, such a strike would be a one-off attack that is immediately followed-up by a presidential announcement that this is a warning shot and nothing more,” says Mr Wilder.
+“Presumably, such a strike would be a one-off attack that is immediately followed-up by a presidential announcement that this is a warning shot and nothing more,” says Mr. Wilder.

 Many experts are deeply skeptical of the idea that the U.S. could strike North Korea in any way without provoking devastating retaliation.
 “Our intelligence is not great, so how do we know that they would not respond?”
 Michael Mullen, who served as chairman of the joint chiefs of staff from 2007 to 2011, told FT.
 “If I was Japan or South Korea, I would be asking ‘what are we, chopped liver?’
 The U.S. is supposed to be protecting them.”